mrismanaziz/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## I went to the zoo yesterday and saw a baguette in a cage.
+It was bread in captivity.